laurent-martin/aspera-hsts-operations/README.md

 "docroot" : "",
 ```

-### Creation of access key and node using AoC webUI
+### Creation of access key and node using AoC web UI

 In the **Aspera on Cloud** web UI, navigate to `Admin app` &rarr; `Nodes and storage` &rarr; `Create new +`